 Minus one year:

-- Starting documents (health insurance or language skills, transcripts, etc.)
+- Begin to gather documents (health insurance or language certificates, certificate translations, etc.)

 - Find enrollment dates - depending on the country, study places are awarded directly or via central offices via the university.

 - If you plan financing and organization through a program: Apply at the latest at this point